 Download the Control Panel application and install it.
 It is not officially developed by Apple and currently in its beta version but works like a charm in Windows.

-Now extract the downloaded zip folder and run padset-0.3.exe file (It will automatically initiate and installs, as it don’t have any UI) and then run Trackpad Control Panel.exe file and let it installs successfully.
+Now extract the downloaded zip folder and run the padset-0.3.exe file (It will automatically initiate and installs, as it doesn’t have any UI) and then run Trackpad Control Panel.exe file and let it installs successfully.

 After successful installation, a small icon in the Taskbar notification area will appear.
 Right-click on the icon and select Show Customize option to view Magic Trackpad Control Panel settings.

 If you choose the One Finger Gestures, then you will find options to enable/disable Tap to Click, Dragging, Drag Lock, and Secondary Click.
 For the secondary click, you can choose the Bottom Right Corner or Bottom Left Corner position.